exoplatform/exo-documentation/docs/PersonalApplications.rst

 *The second way:*

-1. Mouse over your profile avatar, an icon |image21| will appear.
+1. Mouse over your profile avatar, an icon |PRFL-18| will appear.

-2. Click on that icon, an ``Update`` button appears |image93|.

-3. Click on this icon, this will prompt you to pick a file from your computer.
+2. Click on this icon, this will prompt you to pick a file from your computer.

-4. Double click on the desired image.
+3. Double click on the desired image.

-5. The profile icon will be automatically changed.
+4. The profile icon will be automatically changed.

 .. note:: - This second way is only available in web version.
 On mobile devices, you should follow the first way to update/edit your profile avatar.
+          - On mobile devices, the edit icon is by default displayed in the first way.
           - Your image will be automatically resized to a specified value to correspond to the image allowed size.